Songosongo Archipelago

-The Songosongo Islands is an Archipelago in Kilwa District of Lindi Region in Tanzania's Indian ocean coast.The archipelago is composed of 21 coral reefs including the 4 coral islands.
-In total, the archipelago covers an area of 8.5 km2, and has an average elevation of 11 m.
+The Songosongo Archipelago or The Songosongo Islands (Visiwa vya Songosongo, in Swahili) is a group of islands in Kilwa District of Lindi Region's coast on the Sea of Zanj in Tanzania's Indian Ocean coast.
+The archipelago is composed of 21 coral reefs including the 4 coral islands.
+In total, the archipelago covers a land area of 8.5 km2, and has an average elevation of 11 m.
 The four Islands in the archipelago are Fanjove, Nyuni Island, Songo Songo and Okuza Island.
+Tanzania's geological history is very similar to that of Western Australia's northwest shelf.
+It has rifting from the late Jurassic, then sags in the Cretaceous and Tertiary continental shelves.
+The largest natural gas deposits in Tanzania are located in the Songosongo archipelago.
 The Islands have been found to contain 20 million tonnes worth of natural gas within the archipelago.